Curriculum and Instruction (CIED)

 Designed specifically for aspiring qualitative researchers who wish to conduct research in settings unique to curriculum and instruction.
 Methods of research design, data analysis, and writing for publication will be emphasized.
 Strongly recommended for graduate students who are considering a qualitative thesis or dissertation in curriculum and instruction.
 (Typically offered: Spring Odd Years)

 The design and adaptation of curriculum for students in regular and special K-12 classrooms.
 Theoretical bases and curriculum models are reviewed.
 Concurrent clinical experiences in each area of emphasis are included.
-Prerequisite: Admission to Teacher Education (SEEDMA or EDUCMA) M.A.T. program.
+Prerequisite: Admission to Teacher Education (SEEDMA or EDUCMA) M.A.T. program, or admission to M.Ed. in Curriculum and Instruction (CIEDME).
 (Typically offered: Summer) May be repeated for up to 6 hours of degree credit.

 A study of curriculum, instructional methods, measurement, and assessment techniques to faciliate student learning in K12 virtual and blended teaching environments.
 Prerequisite: Graduate standing.
 (Typically offered: Fall)